ArielleSelya/ArielleSelya.github.io/README.md

 ### Employment

+*Disclosures:* Through Pinney Associates, I provide consulting services on tobacco harm reduction on an exclusive basis to JUUL Labs, Inc. I also consult to CoEHAR at University of Catania, which received funding from the Foundation for a Smokefree World (FSFW; now Global Action to End Smoking (GA)).

 **Scientist** \
 [PinneyAssociates](https://www.pinneyassociates.com/team/arielle-selya-phd/) \
 *2020–Present*

-*Disclosures:* Through Pinney Associates, I provide consulting services on tobacco harm reduction on an exclusive basis to JUUL Labs, Inc.

 **Consultant, Center of Excellence for the Acceleration of Harm Reduction (CoEHAR), University of Catania**  \
 *2024-Present*